AT&T SportsNet: Networks

-The AT&T SportsNet group consists of three FSN-affiliated and one former CSN-affiliated sports network(s):

 Related services

 AT&T SportsNet Plus/ROOT Sports Plus

 Currently, AT&T SportsNet Pittsburgh, AT&T SportsNet Southwest and ROOT Sports Northwest maintain alternate (or overflow) feeds under the AT&T SportsNet Plus or ROOT Sports Plus brand (with the network's regional name suffixed preceding the "Plus" title) for the broadcast of two or more events involving teams that the respective networks hold the broadcast rights to carry.
 These overflow feeds are available via digital cable, telco and satellite providers in their home markets, which may provide alternate programming when not used to carry conflicting scheduled game broadcasts.